 MACU participates in the National Campus Safety Awareness Month where each week was a different emphasis on safety.
-These events were a lockdown drill with video shown in chapel about "Avoid - Deny - Defend," emergency preparedness table, and personal safety and awareness table.
+These events were a lockdown drill with video made available to students to "Avoid - Deny - Defend," emergency preparedness table, and personal safety and awareness table.

-Resident Advisor Training
+Resident Assistant Training

-Each year in August all resident hall advisors attend training from a representative from MACU PD where they are taught about MACU's emergency procedures, violence against women act, and warning signs of domestic violence, dating violence, and stalking.
+Each year in August all resident hall advisors attend training with the Director of Student Life, Conduct and Safety where they are taught about MACU's emergency procedures, violence against women act, and warning signs of domestic violence, dating violence, and stalking.